nds-osk/download-binding/docs/UsersGuide.md

 (The following functions supported only in commercial version.)
 - limits download speed.
-- encrypts a downloaded file.
+- decrypts a downloaded file.

 # 3. Use Cases